Register March 2020 No. 771

-The following form of bylaws is approved for use by each mutual association:
+The following form of bylaws is approved for use by each mutual savings bank:

 BYLAWS OF THE

-1.01 HOME OFFICE.
-The home office of the association is located at in County, Wisconsin.
+1.01 Home office.
+The home office of the savings bank is located at in County, Wisconsin.

-2.01 MEMBERSHIP.
-Each person owning a savings account in the association, except a savings account evidenced by a negotiable certificate of deposit which is not in registered form, is a member of the association.
-The rights of membership are subject to these bylaws, the association's articles of incorporation, the Wisconsin Statutes, administrative rules and such resolutions as the association's board of directors may from time to time adopt and which are consistent with the bylaws, articles, statutes and rules.
+2.01 Membership.
+Each person holding a deposit account in the savings bank is a member of the savings bank.
+The rights of membership are subject to these bylaws, the savings bank's articles of incorporation, the Wisconsin statutes, administrative rules and such resolutions as the savings bank's board of directors may adopt which are consistent with the bylaws, articles, statutes and rules.

-(2) Special Meetings.
-Special meetings of members may be called at any time by the chairperson of the board, the president, or the board of directors.
-Upon the written request of members of record holding at least 10% of the aggregate savings accounts of the association, the secretary of the association, or a person designated to act in the secretary's absence, will call a special meeting to be held within 60 days after delivery of the request.
-All requests for special meetings must indicate the purpose for which the meeting is to be called.
-Written requests for special meetings must be delivered to the association's home office and addressed to its secretary.
+(3) Special meetings.
+Special meetings of members may be called at any time by the chairperson of the board, the president, the board of directors or the division of banking, or upon the written request of members of record holding at least 20% of the eligible votes.
+In the latter situation, the secretary of the savings bank, or a person designated to act in the secretary's absence, will call a special meeting to be held within 60 days after delivery of the request.
+The division may call a special meeting with not less than seven days written or oral notice.
+All requests for special meetings must indicate the purpose of the meeting.
+Written requests for special meetings must be delivered to the savings bank's home office and addressed to its secretary.

-(3) Conduct Of Members' Meetings.
-All meetings will be conducted in accordance with the most recent available edition of Robert's Rules of Order, unless other written procedural rules are adopted by the members board of directors and are available to the members.
-The chief executive officer, or in the chief executive officer's absence an officer designated by standing resolution of the board of directors, or in the absence of such an officer any person chosen by the members present, will preside over the meeting.
-The secretary of the association will act as secretary of all members' meetings, but in the absence of the secretary another person will be appointed by the presiding officer to act in that capacity.
+(4) Conduct of members' meetings.
+All members' meetings will be conducted in accordance with the most recent available edition of Robert's Rules of Order unless other written procedural rules are adopted by the members or by the board of directors and copies are available to the members.
+The chief executive officer, or in his or her absence, an officer designated by resolution of the board of directors, or in the absence of such designation, any person chosen by the members present, will preside over the meeting.
+The secretary of the savings bank will act as secretary of all members' meetings, but in his or her absence, another person will be appointed by the presiding officer to act in that capacity.

-(6) Voting.
-The members entitled to vote at a meeting of members are those savers who were members of record at the end of a day determined by the board which shall be not more than 30 days preceding the date of the first day of a meeting at which a vote is or may be taken, except those who have since ceased to be members.
-Unless a greater number or margin of votes is required by law, the association's articles of incorporation, or these bylaws, a majority of all votes cast at a meeting of members will determine any question.
+(7) Voting.
+The members entitled to vote at a meeting of members are those depositors who were members of record at the end of a day determined by the board which shall be not fewer than 10 days nor more than 60 days preceding the date of the first day of a meeting, except persons who have since ceased to be members.
+Unless a greater number or margin of votes is required by law, the savings bank's articles of incorporation or these bylaws, a majority of all votes cast at a meeting of members determines any question.

-(8) New Business.
-Any new business proposed to be conducted at an annual meeting of members must be stated in writing and delivered to the association's home office addressed to its secretary, at least 20 days before the meeting.
-All new business so stated and filed will be considered at the annual meeting, but no other proposal may be acted upon.
+(9) New business.
+Any new business proposed to be conducted at an annual meeting of members must be stated in writing and the writing must be delivered to the savings bank's home office, addressed to its secretary, at least 20 days before the meeting.
+All new business so stated and delivered will be considered at the annual meeting, but no other proposal may be acted upon.
 No new business may be acted upon at a special meeting unless that business has been stated in the notice of the special meeting.

-4.01 BOARD OF DIRECTORS.
+4.01 Board of directors.
 (1) Directors. (a) Number.
-The association's board of directors consists of directors.
+The savings bank's board of directors consists of directors.

 (d) Vacancies.
 In case of a vacancy on the board of directors, a majority of the remaining directors may elect a qualified member to fill the vacancy until the next annual meeting of members.
 At that annual meeting, the members shall elect a qualified person to serve for the duration of the unexpired term.

 (e) Nomination and election.
-1. At least 30 days before each annual meeting of members, the chief executive officer must with the approval of the board of directors appoint a nominating committee of three persons who are members of the association.
-No director may stand for reelection on a slate of candidates nominated by a committee of which he or she was a member.
-The committee will nominate at least one qualified member of the association to fill each vacancy on the board of directors and to succeed each director whose term will expire at the annual meeting.
-Nominations made by the committee must be in writing and must be signed by the members of the nominating committee.
+1. At least 30 days before each annual meeting of members, the chief executive officer must, with the approval of the board of directors, appoint a nominating committee of three members of the savings bank.
+No person may stand for election and no director may stand for reelection on a slate of candidates nominated by a committee of which he or she was a member.
+The committee will nominate at least one qualified member of the savings bank to fill each vacancy on the board of directors and to succeed each director whose term will expire at the annual meeting.
+Nominations made by the nominating committee must be in writing and must be signed by at least a majority of its members.

-2. Any member of the association acting in his or her own membership capacity may nominate a qualified member of the association to fill any vacancy on the board of directors or to succeed each director whose term will expire at the annual meeting.
+2. Any member of the savings bank acting in his or her own membership capacity may nominate a qualified member of the savings bank to fill any vacancy on the board of directors or to succeed each director whose term will expire at the annual meeting.
 Nominations made by a member acting in his or her own membership capacity must be in writing and signed by the member.

-3. All nominations must be delivered to the association's home office addressed to its secretary at least 20 days before the annual meeting of members.
-The secretary must cause a list of the names of qualified persons whose nominations for the office of director have been duly filed to be posted in a prominent place in each office of the association for a period of at least 10 days before the date of the annual meeting.
+3. All nominations must be delivered to the savings bank's home office addressed to its secretary at least 20 days before the annual meeting of members.
+The secretary must cause a list of the names of qualified persons whose nominations for the office of director have been duly filed to be posted in a prominent place in each office of the savings bank for a period of at least 10 days before the date of the annual meeting.

 4. No other nomination may be considered at the annual meeting.
-However, if no nomination has been made by either the nominating committee or by a member as provided above, or if the number of qualified persons nominated is not sufficient to fill the vacancies on the board, nominations may be made from the floor by members in attendance at the annual meeting.
+However, if no nomination has been made by either the nominating committee or by a member as provided above, or if the number of qualified persons nominated is not sufficient to fill the vacancies, nominations may be made from the floor by members in attendance at the annual meeting.

 (f) Resignation.
-A director may resign at any time by delivering a written resignation to the association's home office addressed to its secretary.
-The written resignation shall take effect upon receipt of the resignation by the secretary or at such later date as may be specified in the notice.
-Unless excused by a resolution of the board of directors, more than 3 consecutive absences from regular meetings of the board automatically constitute a resignation.
+A director may resign at any time by delivering a written resignation to the savings bank's home office addressed to the savings bank's secretary.
+The resignation shall take effect upon its receipt or at such later date as may be specified in the notice.
+Unless excused by a resolution of the board of directors, more than 3 consecutive absences from regular meetings of the board automatically constitutes a resignation.

-The board may remove a director for a violation of Chapter 215
+The board may remove a director for a violation of ch.
+214, Stats.

-of the Wisconsin Statutes, a rule or order of the division of banking in the department of financial institutions, the articles of incorporation, the bylaws, or any law governing savings and loan operations or whenever in the board's judgment removal is in the best interests of the association.
+, a rule or order of the division of banking, the articles of incorporation, the bylaws, or any other state or federal law governing savings bank operations or whenever, in the board's judgment, removal is in the best interests of the savings bank.
 A director may only be removed after being afforded an opportunity to be heard by the board.

-Regular meetings.
-Regular meetings of the board of directors will be held at a place, hour and date fixed by a resolution of the board.
+(2) Meetings of the board of directors. (a) Regular meetings.
+Regular meetings of the board of directors will be held at a place, hour and date specified by a resolution of the board.

 (b) Special meetings.
-Special meetings of the board of directors will be called by the secretary or a person designated to act in the secretary's absence, at the written request of the president, the chairperson of the board, or a majority of the board's members.
-Each special meeting must be held upon at least 3 days notice to each director given either personally or by telegram or upon at least five days notice by mail, unless the director attends the meeting and does not object to the transaction of business because of improper notice or unless notice is waived in writing by each director before or after the meeting.
+Special meetings of the board of directors may be called by the secretary or a person designated to act in the secretary's absence at the written request of the president, the chairperson of the board, or a majority of the board's members.
+Each special meeting must be held upon at least 3 days notice to each director given either personally or by facsimile machine or upon at least 5 days notice by mail, unless the director attends the meeting and does not object to the transaction of business because of improper notice or unless notice is waived in writing by each director at, before or after the meeting.

 (c) Action by unanimous consent.
-Any action required or permitted to be taken by the board of directors or a committee of the board of directors at a meeting or by resolution may be taken without a meeting if all the directors consent to the action in writing.
+Any action required or permitted to be taken at a meeting by the board of directors or a committee of the board of directors may be taken without a meeting if all the directors consent to the action in writing.

 (e) Conduct of meetings.
-All meetings of the board of directors will be conducted in accordance with the most recent available edition of Robert's Rules of Order, unless other written procedural rules are adopted by the board.
-The chairperson of the board, or in the chairperson's absence a director designated by the chairperson, or in their absence any director chosen by the directors present, will chair the meeting.
-The act of the majority of the directors present at any meeting at which there is a quorum is the act of the board, unless the act of a greater number is required by law, the association's articles of incorporation, or these bylaws.
+Meetings of the board of directors will be conducted in accordance with the most recent available edition of Robert's Rules of Order, unless other written procedural rules are adopted by the board.
+The meeting shall be chaired by the chairperson of the board, or in the chairperson's absence a director designated by the chairperson, or in their absence any director chosen by the directors present.
+The act of the majority of the directors present at any meeting at which there is a quorum is the act of the board, unless the act of a greater number is required by law, the savings bank's articles of incorporation or these bylaws.

 (3) Powers.
-To the extent that its actions are not contrary to law, the association's articles of incorporation, or these bylaws, the board of directors may:
+To the extent that its actions are not contrary to law, the savings bank's articles of incorporation, or these bylaws, the board of directors may:

 (a) Form committees.
-Create such committees as it deems necessary and prescribe committee duties and authority.
+Create committees which it deems necessary and prescribe for each committee its duties and authority.
 Committee members will be appointed by the chief executive officer with the approval of the board.

 (b) Remove personnel.
-Remove any employee or committee member at any time with or without cause and any officer if the board determines that removal is in the best interest of the association.
+Remove any employee or committee member at any time with or without cause and any officer if the board determines that removal is in the best interest of the savings bank.

 (c) Extend leniency.
-Extend leniency to borrowers in distress, and compromise and settle any debts or claims of the association.
+Extend leniency to borrowers in difficult economic circumstances and compromise and settle any debts or claims of the savings bank.